 Step 4: Use Learning Material You Care About

 Our experts note that you need to practice your target language with material that matters to you.

 You might consider videos and music to help with your listening.
 You can use YouTube to find all sorts of different videos.
 While I was learning Spanish, I picked up a great deal from the rap group Calle 13.
 Finding music you love in your target language is a fantastic thing to do, as you can listen to it over and over, understanding a little more each time.

 For a resource that combines relevant, entertaining material with active learning, check out FluentU.
-This innovative tool transforms authentic target language videos, like movie trailers, new clips and funny commercials, into a language learning experience.

 Nowadays you can find news sites online in any language, and these are really useful for your reading skills.
 The language tends to be very functional and informative (whereas literary works are often a little challenging in the early stages) and it’s relevant to a wide range of language learners since it gives you up-to-date vocabulary that native speakers are using in their day-to-day lives.